Draktir/SYSC3303/Iteration04/README.txt

   - Client:
     - Configure the client (Manual Mode) to use a path to C:\Users\[someOtherUser] Then do a RRQ or WRQ.
+        -> Does not send and error packet, since missing permissions are discovered before RRQ or WRQ is sent
   - Server:
     - Configure the server (Manual Mode) to use a path to C:\Users\[someOtherUser] Then do a RRQ or WRQ from the client.